kayjayB/Distributed-Equi-Join/README.md

 The Hybrid solution makes use of MPI and OpenMP.
 The MapReduce Solution uses Phoenix++ to implement the solution.
 The peformance of the two solutions were benchmarked and compared in the Group 11 ELEN4020 Project Report pdf document.

 ## Branches:
-### Documentation     Contains the .tex and .pdf files of our report for our project.
+### Documentation:    Contains the .tex and .pdf files of our report for our project.

-### Master        Contains content of merged branches in relevant folders:
+### Master:        Contains content of merged branches in relevant folders:

 Hybrid Solution: Contains the code for the MPI-OpenMP Hybrid solution.